MWatty/the-office-memory-game-pet-edition/README.md

 * No spacing between the word flips and the flip counter on the game.html page, amended and working much better

-* Audio for card fliping is not adequate the sound is too slow and only makes a sound for every second card.
-This needs to be changed.

-* Need to get advice on the click to play do not like the way it moves.

-* Amended the icons on the card backs to all be paws as when shuffling the cards the matches were ties and paws.
+* Amended the icons on the card backs to all be paws as when shuffling the cards the matches were ties and paws making it easier to play.

+### Known Bugs

 ## Deployment